OFFICE CONSOLIDATION (December 21, 2021)

 5.7 The prohibitions in this Part shall not apply to the City nor to a person acting under authority of the City.
 The prohibitions in sections 5.2 and 5.4 shall not apply to a person acting under authority of the Electricity Act, 1998 or any successor legislation.

-6.1 The Managing Director is authorized to plan, regulate, supervise and carry out all planting, removal, and maintenance (including pruning) with respect to Trees situated on a Boulevard in the City of London.
+6.1 The Deputy City Manager is authorized to plan, regulate, supervise and carry out all planting, removal, and maintenance (including pruning) with respect to Trees situated on a Boulevard in the City of London.

 Branch extending over highways

-6.2 The Managing Director may trim any Trees on private property where the branches extend over a highway.
+6.2 The Deputy City Manager may trim any Trees on private property where the branches extend over a highway.

 Trees may be removed

-6.3 The Managing Director may, in their sole discretion and for any reason, remove any Tree from the Boulevard.
+6.3 The Deputy City Manager may, in their sole discretion and for any reason, remove any Tree from the Boulevard.

 Trees on adjacent lands – enter upon land – Trees removed - dangerous

-6.4 (1) Pursuant to subsection 62(1) of the Municipal Act, 2001, or successor legislation, the Managing Director may, at any reasonable time, enter upon land lying along any of its highways to:
+6.4 (1) Pursuant to subsection 62(1) of the Municipal Act, 2001, or successor legislation, the Deputy City Manager may, at any reasonable time, enter upon land lying along any of its highways to:

 (a) inspect Trees and conduct tests on Trees,